epickerel/bb2c-fanglerspace-fluxbox/README.md

 so that their animations are mirrored.
 The power requirements are greater than what a small microcontroller can provide, so an external 5v power supply is connected (it shares a ground with the microcontroller to complete the data circuit).

-The jump button is an [https://www.adafruit.com/product/4190](Adafruit triangle pushbutton) modified with a [diffused through-hole Neopixel LED](https://www.adafruit.com/product/1734).
+The jump button is an [Adafruit triangle pushbutton](https://www.adafruit.com/product/4190) modified with a [diffused through-hole Neopixel LED](https://www.adafruit.com/product/1734).
 And if you have ideas for a good housing for a button this astoundingly chunky, please have at it!
 The button itself requires two pins: one for the button functionality and one for its neopixel.
 Note the dangling blue wire: that is the neopixel data line, and you can connect more